 Remove the words ‘blessed’ and ‘lucky’ from your vocabulary

-Don’t say how ‘blessed’ you are to be travelling.
+Don’t say how ‘blessed’ you are to be traveling.
 Don’t be that guy.
 You’re not an asshole.

-You aren’t lucky – you’re just capable of leveraging your talents into an income and not pissing said income away on hookers and blow.
+You aren’t lucky – you’re just capable of leveraging your talents into an income and not pissing said income away on whiskey and blow.